AMWA-TV/bcp-007-01/docs/Overview.md

 Native NDI Senders do not appear in an NMOS Registry.
 They MAY be discovered through the NDI discovery mechanism through the NDI SDK.

-### Use Case Scenarios
+### Use Case Scenarios (Informative)

+> Perhaps move this to the end as an appendix???

+Use cases are informative only and provided as examples.

 ![NMOS-NDI Model](images/NMOS-NDI-Ecosystem-drawio.svg)

-The following use cases refer to the NMOS-NDI model diagram above.

 #### Use Case 1: Native NDI Sender to NDI Receiver - IS-05 Connection